manuelangladatort/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Lecturer at the [University of Oxford](https://www.ox.ac.uk/) and lead the Research Group [Music, Culture, and Cognition (MCC)](https://music.web.ox.ac.uk/music-culture-and-cognition).
+I am a Departmental Lecturer at the [University of Oxford](https://www.ox.ac.uk/) and lead the Research Group [Music, Culture, and Cognition (MCC)](https://music.web.ox.ac.uk/music-culture-and-cognition).
 I am also a visiting researcher in the [Computational Auditory Perception Group](https://www.aesthetics.mpg.de/en/research/research-group-computational-auditory-perception.html) at [Max Planck Institute for Empirical Aesthetics](https://www.aesthetics.mpg.de/).
 I am interested in understanding the psychological and cultural foundations of complex social behaviour such as music and aesthetics, and the role they play in human societies and cultural evolution.
-To explore this, my research combines computational methods, online data collection techniques, and innovative psychological paradimgs.
+To explore this, my research combines computational methods, large-scale online data collection techniques, and innovative psychological paradimgs.